A Debt Management Program and Your Credit

-A debt management program is going to do two things.
-First, it will ensure you make your payments in full and on time which will improve your payment history – the largest factor that determines your credit score.
+If you are already behind on payments, a debt management program is going to do two things.
+First, it will ensure you make your payments in full and on time, which will begin the process of improving your payment history – the largest factor that determines your credit score.
 Secondly, you’re going to be systematically reducing the amount of debt you owe – the second largest factor that determines your credit score.
-Improving those two factors will help improve your credit because they make up 65% of the total score.
+In the end, improving those two factors will help improve your credit because they make up 65% of the total score.

 Everyone’s credit report is different.
 If you had excellent credit prior to starting a debt management program, you may experience an impact on your credit score.
 For someone else, their credit score may have already experienced a drop as a result of their reliance on debt.
 Regardless of the situation, a debt management program is an effective and efficient way to help you pay off your debt and get you back on track with your finances.